 Every year, a company (hypothetical Company X) must distribute a large sum of money to many of its employees in the form of discretionary bonuses.
-To make the decision-making process less subjective, a company ties it to the employees' individual performances via reviews and appraisals.
+To make the decisionmaking process less subjective, a company ties it to the employees' individual performances via reviews and appraisals.
 People who have demonstrated better performance get more money; people who have demonstrated poorer performance get less (or nothing).
 This requires that every employee be evaluated by her line manager, usually twice every year, at which time the employee gets some rough idea about "how much she is worth as resource."
 This serves as a guide to how much discretionary money the employee might expect to get as a bonus.
 While on its surface the process of performance evaluations and appraisals may seem to be more objective than a line manager simply deciding on his own, it is still very subjective in that the employee's opinion is disregarded when making decisions.
 Furthermore, the process is harmful and causes deterioration of individuals' morale and relationships, on multiple fronts.
 The undesirable effects and short-/long-term damage of performance evaluations and appraisals have been studied for years; lots of research and statistical data is available today.
 If you are not familiar with this topic or would like additional background information to deepen your understanding, you may refer to the following resources, prior to proceeding with reading:

-- Linking Monetary Incentives to Appraisals, by Gene Gendel (white paper) - Get Rid of the Performance Review!: How Companies Can Stop Intimidating, Start Managing - and Focus on What Really Matters, by Samuel A. Culbert - Abolishing Performance Appraisals: Why They Backfire and What to Do Instead, by Tom Coens and Mary Jenkins - Punished by Rewards: The Trouble with Gold Stars, Incentive Plans, A's, Praise, and Other Bribes, by Alfie Kohn - Hard Facts, Dangerous Half-Truths and Total Nonsense: Profiting from Evidence-Based Management, by Jeffrey Pfeffer and Robert I. Sutton - Out of the Crisis (MIT Press), by W. Edwards Deming individual performance reviews.
+- Linking Monetary Incentives to Appraisals, by Gene Gendel (white paper) - Get Rid of the Performance Review!: How Companies Can Stop Intimidating, Start Managing-and Focus on What Really Matters, by Samuel A. Culbert - Abolishing Performance Appraisals: Why They Backfire and What to Do Instead, by Tom Coens and Mary Jenkins - Punished by Rewards: The Trouble with Gold Stars, Incentive Plans, A's, Praise, and Other Bribes, by Alfie Kohn - Hard Facts, Dangerous Half-Truths and Total Nonsense: Profiting from Evidence-Based Management, by Jeffrey Pfeffer and Robert I. Sutton - Out of the Crisis (MIT Press), by W. Edwards Deming

+Moving along with this discussion, I would like to highlight the following three downstream "system variables" that are directly (first-order dynamics) impacted by individual performance reviews.
 This type of system variables integration is mainly observed among technology groups.
 Once we understand first-order dynamics, we will proceed to some other downstream ("beyond first order") variables.

-Moving along with this discussion, I would like to highlight the following three downstream "system variables" that are directly (first-order dynamics) impacted by